qeeqbox/social-analyzer/README.md

 This project is *"currently used by some law enforcement agencies in countries where resources are limited"*.

+I have been getting many public & private requests to add static websites' info to the detection db, this is being implemented and +400 detections should have that.
+If you have any -private module, and you are not able to see the static websites' info, download the latest version or email me for details for instructions)

 ## So·cial Me·di·a
 Websites and applications that enable users to create and share content or to participate in social networking - Oxford Dictionary